 Huckleberry Finn ferry accidents and incidents

-CruiseMapper's Huckleberry Finn ferry cruise ship accidents, incidents and law news reports relate to a 400-passenger vessel owned by TT LINE (Ferries).
+CruiseMapper's Huckleberry Finn ferry cruise ship accidents, incidents and law news reports relate to a 400-passenger vessel owned by TT-LINE Germany (Ferries).
 Our Huckleberry Finn ferry accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - collision / allision - 2014 (Travemunde)